Scientists drag light by slowing it to speed of sound

 (PhysOrg.com) -- Scientists at the University of Glasgow have, for the first time, been able to drag light by slowing it down to the speed of sound and sending it through a rotating crystal.

-"Most people may think the is constant, but this is only the case in a vacuum, such as space, where it travels at 671million mph.
+"Most people may think the speed of light is constant, but this is only the case in a vacuum, such as space, where it travels at 671million mph.

 [...] when it travels through different substances, such as water or solids, its speed is reduced, with different wavelengths (colours) travelling at different speeds.